 APRIL: A recent paper by David Harvey that describes a new method for multiplying together huge numbers attracted a broad range of media interest, garnering mentions in publications and outlets such as New Scientist, Science News, ABC, Triple J and BBC World Service.

-NOVEMBER: Our Head of Statistics, Scott Sisson, appeared in an Australian Academy of Science video discussing the reliability of opinion polls.
+NOVEMBER: Then Head of Statistics, Scott Sisson, appeared in an Australian Academy of Science video discussing the reliability of opinion polls.

 AUGUST: Jake Olivier was interviewed for a Channel 10 news bulletin about the likelihood of winning the record $100 million Powerball jackpot.